Pieter de Hooch: Delft Period: 1652–1660

 De Hooch's early artistic development is evidenced by the maturity exhibited in his paintings executed around 1655.
 By 1654, he had attained a zenith in depicting soldier scenes, a focus that persisted into the initial years of his marriage.
-After starting his family in the mid-1650s, he switched his focus to domestic scenes.
+After the birth of his first children in the mid-1650s, he switched his focus to domestic scenes.
 These were possibly of his own family, though his works of well-to-do women breastfeeding and caring for children could also indicate that he had attended his mother on her rounds as a midwife.
-Evidence also suggests that de Hooch may have been employed as a servant under Justus de la Grange, an experience which likely influenced his empathetic and nuanced portrayal of servants and domestic workers in his paintings.
+Evidence also suggests that De Hooch may have been employed as a servant under Justus de la Grange, an experience which likely influenced his empathetic and nuanced portrayal of servants and domestic workers in his paintings.
 His work showed astute observation of the mundane details of everyday life while also functioning as well-ordered morality tales.
 From the fact he dated a whole series in 1658, whilst he dated very few others, suggests he himself recognised the importance of these paintings.

 Woman Weighing Gold and Silver Coins c.
 1659, similar to Vermeer's Woman Holding a Balance.

-These paintings often exhibited a sophisticated and delicate treatment of light similar to those of Vermeer, who lived in Delft at the same time as de Hooch.
+These paintings often exhibited a sophisticated and delicate treatment of light similar to those of Vermeer, who lived in Delft at the same time as De Hooch.
 The themes and compositions are also comparable between De Hooch and Vermeer.
-19th-century art historians had assumed that Vermeer had been influenced by de Hooch's work, and indeed de Hooch first demonstrated a special interest in combining the figure with interior geometry.
+19th-century art historians had assumed that Vermeer had been influenced by De Hooch's work, and indeed De Hooch first demonstrated a special interest in combining the figure with interior geometry.
 He succeeded in blending the South Holland techniques of perspective and interior space construction with powerful naturalism and focus on figures, a style undoubtedly influenced by the prominent genre painters of his time.
 An x-ray of Woman Weighing Gold and Silver Coins showed that De Hooch originally depicted a seated man at the table, which was later overpainted.
 This detail points to his canvas possibly being the more original model that Vermeer quoted.
 It is also possible both works were painted simultaneously, during which De Hooch could have been inspired to remove the figure.
-Another signature work of Vermeer, The Love Letter, is also said to have been inspired by de Hooch, and paintings of Vermeer have been found to have posthumously been inscribed with the signature of de Hooch, perhaps in an attempt to inflate the value of the then-unknown Vermeer's paintings.
+Another signature work of Vermeer, The Love Letter, is also said to have been inspired by De Hooch, and paintings of Vermeer have been found to have posthumously been inscribed with the signature of De Hooch, perhaps in an attempt to inflate the value of the then-unknown Vermeer's paintings.